bsdci/handbook/about/compatibility.md

 title: Compatibility
 ---
-Over the years iocage evolved from a shell script to an implementation using python. libiocage unites all prior variants of iocage and iocell (the fork from iocage_legacy), so that it can deal with all configuration storage variants.
+Over the years iocage evolved from a shell script to an implementation using python. libioc unites all prior variants of iocage and iocell (the fork from iocage_legacy), so that it can deal with all configuration storage variants.

 ### iocage variants